clulab/releases/lrec2020-pat/README.md

 ```

 ### Data
-We used Universal Dependencies 2.2
+We used Universal Dependencies 2.2.

 For each dataset, we filtered non-integer id and deleted the comments.

 ### Hyperparameters

+The parameters used for our 'un-tuned' version.
+This set of parameters were selected out of 100 possible configurations.
 | Parameter                              | Value     |
 |----------------------------------------|-----------|
 | Early stopping                         | 3         |